ashioyajotham/weather_forecasting_lora/README.md

 A comprehensive research implementation of weather forecasting using LoRA (Low-Rank Adaptation) fine-tuning on Large Language Models, following the groundbreaking methodology from Schulman et al. (2025) "LoRA Without Regret".

+> *"Inspiration is perishable — act on it immediately."*
+> **— Naval Ravikant**
+>
+> This project embodies the principle of acting on inspiration.
+When the idea struck to combine Schulman et al.'s LoRA methodology with weather forecasting, I built it immediately — transforming numerical weather data into natural language through state-of-the-art parameter-efficient fine-tuning.

 ## 🌤️ Project Overview

 This project transforms numerical weather data into natural language forecasts using state-of-the-art LoRA fine-tuning techniques.
 It implements a complete pipeline from data collection to deployment, following the "LoRA Without Regret" methodology from [Schulman et al. (2025)](https://thinkingmachines.ai/blog/lora/).